 The second distortion is that introduced by "Foral" Regions (FRs).
-In this sense, data for Navarre and the Basque provinces in the previous graph do not correspond with real tax revenues, but on the effect that FRs have on the Central Tax Agency (taxes are collected in both regions, and then there are some adjustments with the Central Tax Agency; this explains the negative revenues for Navarre).
-The following graph (3) clarifies the real position of FRs.
+In this sense, data for Navarre and the Basque provinces in the previous figure do not correspond with real tax revenues, but on the effect that FRs have on the Central Tax Agency (taxes are collected in both regions, and then there are some adjustments with the Central Tax Agency; this explains the negative observed revenues for Navarre).
+The following figure 3 clarifies the real position of FRs, in which we compare final resources available to RGs according to the different mechanism of foral and ordinary regions (Total revenues correspond to territorialized tax revenues and total resources correspond to the final financial resources available).